 The United States seems to be the only country that has taken the approach of writing detailed regulations before all of the data are in.
-Almost all other countries have established limitations on the allowable levels of radiation dose to individuals or populations resulting from repository establishment-but have taken a "wait and see" approach on design, while collecting data that may be of use in setting design.
+Almost use the print version of this publication as the authoritative version for attribution all other countries have established limitations on the allowable levels of radiation dose to individuals or populations resulting from repository establishment-but have taken a "wait and see" approach on design, while collecting data that may be of use in setting design.
 The United States, on the other hand, seems to have felt that detailed regulations can be, in fact must be, written without regard to any particular geological setting or other circumstance.
 As a direct consequence, the U.S. HLW program is bound by requirements that may be impossible to meet, even though overall dose limits can be achieved.